Solarious/orc-dict/README.md

       * new - Page for creating an new word.
       * stats - Page for displaying stats.
     * alert - Contains the alert service and directive.
+    * clan - Contains all the clan pages for viewing and editing.
     * editable - Contains the editableWord directive, used for showing an editable version of a word.
+    * grammar - Contains all the grammar pages.
     * layout - Contains the home page, and the root controller.
+    * search - Contains the search page.
     * sentence - Contains the pages for viewing and editing sentences.
     * services - Contains factories for communicating with the server.
-    * shared - Contains directives used throughout the project.
+    * shared - Contains directives and filters used throughout the project.
       * fileDrop - Directive for allowing file drop.
+      * italize - Italizes text enclosed with \*s by replacing the \*s with <em> and </em> tags.
       * modal - Directive for bootstrap modal.
+      * pagnation - Responsize pagnation directive.
+Resizes itself to best fit its environment.
+      * syrronize - Directive to display syrronic.
+      * toSyrronic - Filter that replaces text with the syrronic unicode(s) equivalent.
       * wordsTable - Directive for loading and viewing words with filters and pagnation.
 Use attribute is-admin="true" to use version with edit and delete buttons.
+    * stats - Contains pages for displaying statistics.
-    * viewing - Contains the search, word, and wordsIndex pages.
+    * syrronic - Contains pages for the syrronic alphabet and converter.
-    * word - Contains the word directive, used for showing a read only version of a word.
+    * word - Contains the word and wordsIndex pages, and directives used to display additional info required by specific parts of speech.
 * scripts - Contains node scripts.
 Can be run using npm scripts.
 * test - Contains tests, and testing data.
 ## Specific file information